qq1012510777/cuDFNsys/README.md

 * [Installation of UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse)

 # Compile a quickstart example
 By `cd ~/cuDFNsys/QuickStartGuide`, a `Makefile` can be seen there.
-Open it, you can see
+Open it, and one can see
 ```
 # NVCC path
 NVCC=/usr/lib/nvidia-cuda-toolkit/bin/nvcc